 Some local governments impose occupancy taxes on short-term rentals.
 Given that Airbnb is not exclusively responsible for helping you to manage your obligations with regard to Airbnb taxes, you may be required to remit these taxes on your own.

 Find out from your local government if you are required to pay this tax and then check with Airbnb to see if Airbnb will remit this tax on your behalf.
+In many cases, hosts are required to collect this tax directly from guests and submit the money to the tax authority.
 You can find a list of all of the jurisdictions in which Airbnb currently collects and remits Airbnb taxes on behalf of their hosts here.

 If you offer additional services for your Airbnb business, such as meals or laundry services, the IRS may actually consider you as running a business rather than as receiving passive income as a real estate investor.
 In this case, you will be required to report your income and expenses as self-employment income.